 - a.
 Supervise the work of the table officials at the scoring table. - b.
 Assist the Referees with the conduct of the game. - c.
 Assist the Referees with any correctable error situations. - d.
 Ensure the accuracy of the score sheet. - e.
 Ensure the proper operation of the game clock. - f.
-Ensure the proper operation of the forty (40) second clock.
+Ensure the proper operation of the forty (40) second clock. - g.

-- g.
 Ensure the proper operation of the scoreboard. - h.
 Ensure the proper operation of the alternate possession direction arrow. - i.
 Ensure the recording of time-outs. - j.
-Assist the Referees with any chair protests and decision review (as referenced in the WWR Decision Review Process).
+Assist the Referees with any chair protests.